mfernest/SEBC/README_GitHub.md

 ## Accepting Changes to the Course Material

-This is the file you're expected to read once you've unpacked your course ZIP file from the instructors.
+You'll be asked to read this Gile once you've unpacked your course ZIP file from the instructors.

 Please make sure:
-a) You rename the top-level directory to `SEBC`
-b) You **don't** duplicate the top-level directory, e.g., `./SEBC-master/SEBC`

-Getting the path right makes it much easier for us to work through all repositories at one time.
+a) Your repo is named `SEBC,` not `SEBC-master`
+b) The top-level directory in the repo is not `SEBC-master`

+Setting the repository name and getting the directories set properly cuts down our evaluation time a great deal.
+Please do not proceed without getting this right.

 Once this is done:
 * Create an empty repository called SEBC on your GitHub account.
-Do **not** create a `README.md` file with it.
+* Do **not** create a `README.md` file to initialize it.

-Once created, click the `Clone or download` button and copy your repo's URL to the system clipboard.
+* Once created, right-click the `Clone or download` button to copy your repo URL.

-* Initialize your local SEBC directory as a git repository:
+* Next, initialize your local SEBC directory as a git repository:
   * `$ cd SEBC`
   * `$ git init`
   * `$ git config --global user.name "<your name>"`
   * `$ git config --global user.email "<your email address>"`
   * `$ git remote add upstream <paste in GitHub URL>`
-  * `$ git pull upstream master`
+  * `$ git pull -u upstream master`

-This last step synchronizes your git repo to GitHub.
-If you created files on GitHub with the same name as local ones, however, they will also get overwritten.
-Be sure you don't have an empty `README.md` file on GitHub!
+Your local git repo should now be synchronized to your GitHub repo.
+If you created files on GitHub already, however, you might have conflicts.
+If this happens to you, ask an instructor or fellow student to help you fix it.

-Finally, you can push your course to GitHub:
+When everything works as expected, push your course to GitHub:

 * `$ git add .`
 * `$ git commit -m "Pushing course materials for Madrid, March 2017 session"`
 * `$ git push -u upstream master`

-Browse your GitHub version to make sure things transferred.
+Browse your GitHub repository to see your local files have copied to it.

-Also, your instructors may update the course material to address typos or other errors.
-To keep things simple, we'll send you updates file(s).
-You're expected to copy over the file you have, add and commit the change, and all is good.
+NOTE: Your instructors may update the course material during the week.
+To keep things simple, you'll receive these updates as files.
+Use these files to replace the ones you have, add them, commit the change, and review the differences.

-**Do not** add new or changed files directly to your GitHub repository.
-Make the changes locally, then push them to your repository.
-This will avoid confusion over which repo is the most current.
-For our purposes, your GitHub repo should never be more current than your local one.
+**DO NOT** add new or changed files directly to your GitHub repository.
+Make the changes locally, then push them.
+This approach will avoid synchronization problems that occur when each repository has files that are most current for the collection.

 ---